 It is usually made of PVC or polyethylene.

-6. Multi Core Cable Advantages
+6. Multi Core Cable Advantages and Disadvantages (Table Format)

-7. Multi Core Cable Disadvantages / Limitations
+Advantages of Multi Core Cable

-- Difficult Repairs if one conductor inside the cable is damaged
+| Difficult Repairs | If one core is damaged, repairing inside the cable is complicated. |

 8. Multi Core Cable Applications